VixuxOG/AUTISM-DETECTION/README.md

 ```

 Now, when the user completes the screening, the `calculateResults` function will call the `calculateAutismRisk` function from the `api.js` file to send the answers to the backend API and retrieve the results, which will then be displayed to the user.

+## Contributing

+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).